ndri/reddit-sedbot/README.md

 # I want to run it myself for some reason

-Download [praw](https://praw.readthedocs.io/en/latest/), add your API keys to the [praw.ini file](https://github.com/ndri/reddit-sedbot/blob/master/praw.ini) and you're good to go.
+Download [praw](https://praw.readthedocs.io/en/latest/), add your API keys to the [praw.ini file](https://github.com/ndri/reddit-sedbot/blob/master/praw.ini) and run reddit-sedbot.py